The iOS 26 Design Guidelines: An Illustrated Guide

 iPhone Screen Sizes

-Here’s the full list of iPhone screen sizes (drag this link 👉iPhone Sizes👈 to your bookmark bar to save it; get the downloadable PDF below)
+Here’s a full list of iPhone screen sizes for reference (drag this link 👉iPhone Sizes👈 to your bookmark bar to save it)

 *display on phone is technically 2.61x